felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 foundation of my learning system.

 Thanks to the following people who gave me feedback on this text:
-Gabrielle Perron (on multiple occasions), Réjane Léger, Maxime Bergeron, Nicole Daoust, Mathieu Frenette, Julien Gaboriaud, Elaine Delage, Catherine Proulx, Benoît Dicaire, Paul Pedersen.
+Gabrielle Perron (on multiple occasions), Paul Pedersen, Benoît Dicaire, Réjane Léger, Maxime Bergeron, Nicole Daoust, Mathieu Frenette, Julien Gaboriaud, Elaine Delage, and Catherine Proulx.

 And **thank you** for giving this text a chance.
 I sincerely hope this text will bring value to your life.
 If you have any feedback, I would love to receive it at felix@felixleger.com.